tim6her/h10-over-rings-of-integers/01-Preliminaries.md

 ```

 See the Appendix of this thesis on how to simulate these Turing machines using the _Haskell_ programming language.
+We actually use valid syntax of the _glorious Glasgow Haskell compiler_ in the listings.

 <div class="Example">
 Consider the Turing machine $\mathbb A_\text{add1} = (\lbrace \sstart, \shalt, s_\text{overflow}, s_\text{return} \rbrace, δ_\text{add1})$ that adds $1$ to a (possible zero-patched) binary representation of a natural number $n$.